10 Tips for Starting Your Day With Intention

 Marianne Williamson says this about mornings, “At the beginning of the day, the mind is most open to receive new impressions.
 One of the most important things we can do is to take full responsibility for the power of the morning.”

-I used to wake up in the morning, turn on my phone, and read the news.
-The stressful, negatively focused news.
+I used to wake up in the morning, turn on my phone, and read the stressful, negatively focused news.
 Then I’d jump up and go, go, go for the rest of the day.
 My mind was super active first thing in the morning, and it still is.

 Living intentionally means choosing what will serve our highest self.